Dana94/2019-website/blog/2020-10-23-optional-chaining.md

 // "Dawn"
 ```

-This syntax isn't only used on objects, it can be put after any variable, Array, or Function as a check.
+This syntax isn't only used on objects.
+It can be put after any variable, Array, or Function as a check.

 To execute a Function that may not be defined, you can append `()` after the optional chaining to execute it.